 First, seek the proper medical care on rigs can be limited, many supervisors try to downplay injuries to crew members.
 Don’t let this happen, as injuries can worsen quickly.
 If you need medical treatment, inform your supervisor, who should arrange for the proper transportation.

-Second, call The Law Office of David C. Chavez, LLC immediately.
+Second, call The Law Firm of David C. Chavez immediately.
 We have expert resources and experience to provide immediate legal representation, guidance, and help to you or a loved one.
 We are a Top 10 Top 100 Super lawyers law firm and would be honored to represent you or a loved one who has been tragically injured.

 Third, try to obtain photographs of the scene, surrounding area, and injuries.

-Speak with The Law Firm of David C. Chavez, LLC an Experienced New Mexico Personal Injury Attorney for Help
+Speak with David C. Chavez Law Firm an Experienced New Mexico Personal Injury Attorney for Help

-The Law Firm of David C. Chavez, LLC, represents injured workers in many different types of cases.
-Call now The Law Firm of David C. Chavez, LLC 505-865-9696 or contact us online for a free case evaluation and to learn more about how we could help you.
+David C. Chavez Law Firm, represents injured workers in many different types of cases.
+Call now The David C. Chavez Law Firm 505-865-9696 or contact us online for a free case evaluation and to learn more about how we could help you.